Dennis Bermudez: The Ultimate Fighter

 In 2011, Bermudez signed with the Ultimate Fighting Championship to compete in The Ultimate Fighter: Team Bisping vs. Team Miller.
 In the first episode, Bermudez fought reigning King of the Cage bantamweight champion, Jimmie Rivera, to gain entry into the Ultimate Fighter house.
 After being rocked in the first round, Bermudez defeated Rivera in the second round via TKO.

-Bermudez was selected to be a part of Team Mayhem as the team's first pick (second overall).
+Bermudez was selected to be a part of Team Miller as the team's first pick (second overall).
 In his quarterfinal bout, Bermudez fought Stephen Bass.
 Bermudez controlled the fight throughout round one before winning the fight in the second round via TKO.

 Bermudez was selected to fight Team Bisping member Akira Corassani in the semi-finals.
 After being knocked down twice, Bermudez took Corassani down and finished the fight in the first round via submission due to a guillotine choke.
 With the win, Bermudez moved into the finals set to take place at The Ultimate Fighter 14 Finale.
 The submission also won Bermudez an additional $25,000 for the fan voted "Submission of the Season".